turingschool/md_launch_curriculum/Mod0/computer-setup.md

 **Action Steps:**
 - _If you haven't already,_ [download and install Chrome](https://www.google.com/chrome/).
 - Set Chrome as your default browser:
-  - In your Chrome window, select the More menu by clicking on the three dots.
+  - In your Chrome window, select the More menu by clicking on the three dots in the upper right corner.
   - Select `Settings` from the list.
   - In the Default browser section on the left, click `Make default`.